movetokube/postgres-operator/README.md

 | `LOGIN`              | Same as `ROLE`.
 In case `POSTGRES_CLOUD_PROVIDER` is set to "Azure", `LOGIN` it will be set to `{role}@{serverName}`, serverName is extracted from `POSTGRES_USER` from operator's config. |
 | `POSTGRES_URL`       | Connection string for Posgres, could be used for Go applications |
 | `POSTGRES_JDBC_URL`  | JDBC compatible Postgres URI, formatter as `jdbc:postgresql://{POSTGRES_HOST}/{DATABASE_NAME}` |

+### Multiple operator support
+Since version 1.2 it is possible to use many instances of postgres-operator to control different databases based on annotations in CRs.
+Follow the steps below to enable multi-operator support.
+1. Add POSTGRES_INSTANCE

 #### Annotations Use Case